Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 MEN2B is characterized by medullary thyroid carcinomas, parathyroid hyperplasias, adenomas, pheochromocytomas, mucosal neuromas, and ganglioneuromas.[12,20,21] The medullary thyroid carcinomas that develop in these patients are extremely aggressive.
 More than 95% of variants in these patients are confined to codon 918 in exon 16, causing receptor autophosphorylation and activation.[22]
 Patients also have medullated corneal nerve fibers, distinctive faces with enlarged lips, and an asthenic Marfanoid habitus.

 A pentagastrin stimulation test can be used to detect medullary thyroid carcinoma in these patients.
-However, the patient management is driven primarily by the results of genetic analysis for RET variants.[14,22]
+However, patient management is driven primarily by the results of genetic analysis for RET variants.[14,22]

 A review of 38 patients with genetically confirmed MEN2B at the National Institutes of Health identified eight patients who developed pheochromocytoma in the course of follow-up.[23]
 Pheochromocytoma was diagnosed at a mean age of 15.2 years (± 4.6 years; range, 10–25 years) and at a mean period of 4 years (± 3.3 years) after MEN2B diagnosis.
 Only one patient was diagnosed with pheochromocytoma as the initial manifestation of MEN2B after she presented with hypertension and secondary amenorrhea.
 The youngest patient diagnosed with pheochromocytoma in this cohort was an asymptomatic child aged 10 years.
 The authors of this study believe that the current guidelines to begin screening for pheochromocytoma at age 11 years are appropriate.